Medically reviewed by Drugs.com. Last updated on Aug 12, 2020.

 Asthma: Oral inhalation: Note: To decrease the severity or duration of an asthma exacerbation, may consider temporarily quadrupling the dose (early in the course of illness) in patients with mild to moderate asthma with a mild flare in symptoms.
-Reserve this approach for patients with no prior history of life-threatening asthma exacerbations, and in those with good self-management skills; return to baseline dose after normalization of symptoms or at a maximum of 14 days of the quadrupled dose (Fanta 2019; GINA 2018; McKeever 2018).
+Reserve this approach for patients with no prior history of life-threatening asthma exacerbations, and in those with good self-management skills; return to baseline dose after normalization of symptoms or at a maximum of 14 days of the quadrupled dose (GINA 2020; McKeever 2018).

-Patients who previously received bronchodilators alone: Asmanex Twisthaler: Dry-powder inhaler: Initial: 220 mcg once daily in the evening (maximum: 440 mcg/day [administered once daily in the evening or in divided doses twice daily])
+Patients who previously received bronchodilators alone: Initial: 220 mcg once daily in the evening; maximum dose: 440 mcg/day.

 Refer to adult dosing.